Peer-to-Peer Deep Learning for Beyond-5G IoT: Experimental Results and Discussion

 \subsection{Doubly Stochastic Mixing Weights: Metropolis-Hastings}

-P2PL exhibits convergence using only row stochastic mixing weights \eqref{eq:consensus}.
-In comparison, apart from a 4-device experiment in \cite{CFA}, all convergence analyses and experiments in related works \cite{jiang2017collaborative, lian2017can, cooperativeSGD, pmlr-v119-koloskova20a, li2021communicationefficient, CFA} assume a symmetric doubly stochastic mixing matrix.
+P2PL exhibits convergence even with row stochastic mixing weights~\eqref{eq:consensus}.
+In comparison, apart from a 4-device experiment in~\cite{CFA}, all convergence analyses and experiments in related works~\cite{jiang2017collaborative, lian2017can, cooperativeSGD, pmlr-v119-koloskova20a, li2021communicationefficient, CFA} assume a symmetric doubly stochastic mixing matrix.
 This means that each pair of devices must assign the same importance to each other's parameters during consensus updates -- regardless of disparate local dataset sizes and local network topologies.

-We test P2PL with doubly stochastic Metropolis-Hastings (M-H) mixing weights: neighbors $k$ and $i$ assign weight $\frac{1}{1+\max\{|\mathcal{N}(k)|, |\mathcal{N}(i)|\}}$ to each others' parameters; ensuring the consensus step is a convex combination, their own parameters receive the remaining weight.
-M-H weights produce symmetric doubly stochastic mixing weights for all undirected graphs \cite{gossip-metropolis-hastings-mixing}.
-Table~\ref{table:mh_nonIID} shows that P2PL with M-H weights converges for all communication graphs except the star graph.
-Devices in the star graph assign their neighbors' parameters a mixing weight of $0.01$, making extremely slow but steady progress that is likely to reach the $97\%$ threshold beyond our 10k round budget.
-The overall results validate previous theoretical convergence analysis on diverse communication graphs, but Fig.~\ref{fig:graph_type} shows dataset size-dependent mixing weights producing significant speedup and supports using singly stochastic mixing weights in practice.
+We test P2PL with doubly stochastic Metropolis-Hastings (M-H) mixing weights: neighbors $k$ and $i$ assign weight $\frac{1}{1+\max\{|\mathcal{N}(k)|, |\mathcal{N}(i)|\}}$ to each others' parameters; to ensure that the consensus step is a convex combination -- a device's own parameters receive the remaining weight.
+M-H weights produce symmetric doubly stochastic mixing weights for all undirected graphs~\cite{gossip-metropolis-hastings-mixing}.
+Table~\ref{table:mh_nonIID} shows that P2PL with M-H weights converges for all graphs except the star graph, which exceeds our communication budget and makes extremely slow but steady progress due to small mixing weights ($0.01$).
+The overall results validate previous theoretical convergence analysis on diverse communication graphs.
+However, they show that dataset size-dependent mixing weights can produce significant speedup.
+Thus, the results support using singly stochastic mixing weights in practice.